Every day, families and caregivers, volunteers, teachers and support staff work together to provide the best education possible for all students.

 Step 2: Talk with Your School Principal

-If the parent and the teacher are not able to resolve the issue, it should be discussed with the school principal (or designate).
+If families and caregivers and the teacher are not able to resolve the issue, it should be discussed with the school principal (or designate).
 The principal (or designate) will gather facts from everyone involved to clarify the problem and work to resolve the matter as quickly as possible.
 Basic to every investigation is the Board’s expectation that employees and students will follow school and Board policies and procedures.

 Step 3: Talk with Your School Superintendent of Student Achievement & Well-Being

-If the parent and the school principal are not able to resolve the issue, the parent may discuss the issue with the school superintendent.
-The school superintendent will review the matter as it relates to established policies and procedures and will respond to the parent about his/her concern.
+If families and caregivers and the school principal are not able to resolve the issue, families and caregivers may discuss the issue with the school superintendent.
+The school superintendent will review the matter as it relates to established policies and procedures and will respond to the families and caregivers about their concern.

 Step 4: Talk with the Associate Director of Education

-If the parent and the school superintendent are not able to resolve the issue, the parent may discuss the issue with the Associate Director of Education.
-The Associate Director of Education will review the matter and respond to the parent about the concerns.
+If families and caregivers and the school superintendent are not able to resolve the issue, the families and caregivers may discuss the issue with the Associate Director of Education.
+The Associate Director of Education will review the matter and respond to the family member and caregiver about the concerns.
 The Associate Director of Education may choose to consult with the Director of Education at this time.

 The Role of Trustees

-Parents may contact trustees at any time.
-Trustees will facilitate the communication process between the parent and the appropriate staff and provide information and direction.
-Trustees shall direct the parent or guardian to the process which should be followed in resolving any concerns or to the appropriate person or step in the process (dependent on the steps the parents have already undertaken to resolve the concerns at the time the trustee is contacted) but shall not act as a representative of the parents or guardians.
+Families and caregivers may contact Trustees at any time.
+Trustees support the communication process between families and caregivers and the appropriate staff and provide information and direction.
+Trustees shall direct families and caregivers to the process which should be followed in resolving any concerns or to the appropriate person or step in the process (dependent on the steps the families and caregivers have already undertaken to resolve the concerns at the time the trustee is contacted) but shall not act as a representative of the families and caregivers.
+Learn more about delegating to the Board of Trustees.